-

 Launch readiness checklists, runtime calculators, and scheduling tools help users finalize, share, and confidently launch experiments.

-Shaping Optimizely's Web Experimentation roadmap and a Beta launch
+What our Sponsors are SayingShaping Optimizely's Web Experimentation roadmap and a Beta launch

-Contextual Unfolding
+Contextual unfolding

 Designing an A/B testing workflow reinforced how important context and progressive guidance are when things get technical.
 I found journey mapping very helpful in shaping intuitive, step-by-step flows where we could make guidance feel naturally built-in.
 I also learned that good design offers clear direction with flexible options, a mindset I brought to designing for AI, making support timely and relevant to each user’s situation.